herayang/guide_docker/README.md

 ### 2.2 Creating a docker file

 - Via VS code extension, ...
-F1 while using the docker extension and selecting the type of file we want and its entry point (the main file it'll execute)
+F1 while using the docker extension and selecting the type of file we want and its entry point (the main file it will execute)
-- Via command line, ... touch DockerFile and vim Dockerfile to then edit it
+- Via command line, touch DockerFile and vim Dockerfile to then edit it
 - docker list to view created docker files

 ### 2.3 Editing the docker file